Cardiol Therapeutics is a leader in producing the purest pharmaceutical CBD products and developing innovative therapies for heart disease.

 The market for medical cannabinoids

 According to a report by New Frontier Data, the Canadian cannabis market is expected to reach $9.2 billion by 2025.
-Part of this growth is being driven by the advances in medical applications of CBD as more research is conducted into its beneficial effects.
-The growth will also be driven by the need to find an alternative to using opioids, which can be highly addictive, to treat chronic pain.
+Part of this growth is being driven by the advances in medical applications of CBD as more research is conducted regarding its beneficial effects.
+Growth could be driven by the need to find an alternative to using opioids, which can be highly addictive, to treat chronic pain.
 Markets are also opening up in Europe and Latin America, where in select countries CBD is being sold as an over-the-counter product in pharmacies.
 The European medical cannabis market is expected to exceed $60 billion within a decade and the Latin American market is expected to reach $2.5 billion by 2026.

 Heart Failure Program